mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 \left\langle p \right\rangle_{t_o} =
 \frac{\left\langle{p'}\right\rangle_{t_d}}{2},
 $$
-where $\left\langle{\cdot}\right\rangle_{t_d}$ highlights that is the moment of the distribution prior to the cell division.
+where $\left\langle{\cdot}\right\rangle_{t_d}$ highlights that the moment is computed prior to the cell division.
 This result makes perfect sense.
 What this is saying is that the mean protein copy number right after the cell divides is half of the mean protein copy number just before the cell division.
 That is exactly what we would expect.
 So, in principle, to know the first moment of either the mRNA distribution $\langle m \rangle_{t_o}$ or the protein distribution $\langle m \rangle_{t_o}$ right after cell division, it suffices to multiply the moments before the cell division $\langle m \rangle_{t_d}$ or
 $\left\langle p \right\rangle_{t_d}$ by 1/2.
-Let's now explore how this generalizes to any other moment $\left\langle m^x p^y \right\rangle_{t_o}$.
+Let us now explore how this generalizes to any other moment $\left\langle m^x p^y \right\rangle_{t_o}$.

-#### Computing the moments of a binomial distribution
+#### Computing the Moments of a Binomial Distribution

 The last section's result depended on us knowing the functional form of the first moment of the binomial distribution.
 For higher moments, we need some